90Viktoriya/REACT2024/README.md

 2. Clone repo: [repository link](https://github.com/90Viktoriya/REACT2024.git)

-3. Go to folder `class-components`

-4. To install all dependencies use `npm install`
+3. To install all dependencies use `npm install`

-5. To run project use `npm run dev`
+4. To run project use `npm run dev`